 Energy security is a complex and broad-based issue which is fundamentally linked to the world's prosperity and welfare.
-The global energy dialogue - under the umbrella of the IEF - is the optimal manner to foster mutual trust among producers and consumers and to bring transparency to the oil markets, thereby ensuring global energy security.
+The global energy dialogue - under the umbrella of organisations such as the International Energy Forum - is the optimal manner to foster mutual trust among producers and consumers and to bring transparency to the oil markets, thereby ensuring global energy security.